giorgiop/giorgiop.github.io/index.md

 ### News
 2017

+- May - I am a recipient of the Young Researcher Award sponsored by CVPR'17.
 - Feb - **CVPR'17** paper, accepted as **oral**:
 [Making Deep Neural Networks Robust to Label Noise: a Loss Correction Approach](http://arxiv.org/abs/1609.03683)
 - Feb - Updated preprint on [The Crossover Process: Learnability meets Data Protection from Inference Attacks](https://arxiv.org/abs/1606.04160)